Norway needs a government which realises that oil does not have a future.

 This idea of carbon capture and storage (CCS) isn't a new concept, also among Arbeiderpartiet and Senterpartiet.
 But ever too often, they don't go beyond mere lip service.
 Turn this wish into a reality.
 Make Norway an honest international leader in climate policies, not one that maintains the climate problem behind the scenes.
 Be honest towards the industry: no more oil exploration.
 Instead, deliver another technological and geological master piece, to show the rest of the world how you really tackle the climate problem.
 The technology exists.
 The only thing that's lacking is political will.

-This text first appeared in Klassekampen on 7 Jul 2017
+This text originally appeared in Klassekampen on 7 July 2017